k7n2g/dapa-blockchain/README.md

 - **Smart Contracts**: Create and deploy unstoppable decentralized applications.
 - **Extra Data**: Send extra data in a transaction to transfer easily data to a wallet.
 This is secure and encrypted, readable only by the parties of a transaction.
 - **Integrated addresses**: Auto-integrate extra-data in a transaction when using an integrated address.
-- **Easy to use**: We aims to provide the most easiest platform to build and use daily.

 For more, see the [full documentation](https://docs.dapahe.com).